Inbound shipments

 **Only the "To" location and a list of items are required to create a shipment.** The "From" location, expected dates, actual dates, and notes are all optional.
 You can add tracking information and other details later as they become available.

 Once all required information is entered, click "Create shipment" to confirm.
-The shipment will be created in pending status.
+The shipment will be created in open status.

 Once a [purchase order (PO)](/source-and-build/purchase-orders.md) has been selected from the dropdown, relevant details will populate automatically, such as "From" and "To" and the full items list.